Will Safer Batteries Finally Take Over the Home Storage Market?

 Home energy storage is still a new and relatively expensive product category.
 Americans installed around 7,000 home batteries per quarter last year, according to energy research firm Wood Mackenzie.
 That same year, Americans bought nearly 300,000 electric cars, according to Platts.

-In the early days, using LFP would have meant roughly doubling the cost of batteries and taking up extra space for a home installation, said Aric Saunders, EVP for sales and marketing at home battery startup ElectrIQ, which designed its first two product generations around NMC batteries.
+In the early days, using LFP would have meant roughly doubling the cost of batteries and taking up extra space for a home installation, said Aric Saunders, EVP for sales and marketing at home battery startup Electriq, which designed its first two product generations around NMC batteries.

 “Price was a big hurdle for the industry — we were trying to open up a marketplace," he said.